Two Bit Circus launches Remote virtual game show as pandemic keeps it from reopening

 Two Bit Circus hasn’t been able to entertain guests in its modern virtual reality arcade during the pandemic.
-But the company has launched an interactive virtual game show that it hopes will entertain people online instead.
+So the company has launched an interactive virtual game show that it hopes will entertain people online instead.

 The Remote trivia game show tests your knowledge and your speed at answering questions.
 The show will air at 7 p.m.
 Pacific every Thursday.
-People can play it from their homes with web browsers and even appear as special guests via Zoom.
+People can play it from their homes via a browser and even appear as special guests via Zoom.

 The company developed Remote in quarantine because the circus crew has been a little stir-crazy.
 They channeled their energy into building a platform of fun games that could bring people together regardless of their physical locations.